 - If you have me someone or if someone you live with has been diagnosed with covid-19, read the information on Public Health Agency of Sweden, read more under the headline "What should we do if someone in our household is ill with suspected or confirmed covid-19?"

 - Region Norrbotten informs that people with cold symptoms can test for Covid-19.
 Region Västerbotten also conduct tests.

-- You who have a confirmed covid-19 infection should stay at home for at least seven days after you have fallen ill.
-You should also have been free from fever the last two days and clearly feel better, according to the Swedish Health Agency, the heading "How can we reduce the spread of infection".
+- If you who have a confirmed covid-19 infection, you should stay at home for at least seven days after you have fallen ill.
+You should also have been free from fever the last two days and clearly feel better, according to the Public Health Agency of Sweden, the heading "How can we reduce the spread of infection".

-- It is Region Norrbotten's infection tracing unit that initiates infection tracing and discussion about possible measures at workplaces and schools.
+- It is the infection tracing unit at Region Norrbotten that initiates contact tracing and discussion about possible measures at workplaces and schools.
+Here is more information from the Public Health Agency of Sweden.
+(Only in Swedish).

-- The corona-adapted campus activities that the university is now introducing entail a need for more attendance by both students and staff than was the case in the spring of 2020.
-Students and staff are expected to continue to act in a way that minimizes the risk of the spread of infection and in all contexts maintain physical distancing.
+- Students and staff are expected to continue to act in a way that minimizes the risk of the spread of infection and in all contexts maintain social distancing.

 - Read more about the digital tools offered for remote work.